fareschokri/ml-framework/README.md

 ## Purpose

 The MLFramework application is designed to provide a RESTful API for machine learning tasks, focusing on Natural Language Processing (NLP).
-The application supports training, loading, and using models for document categorization, language detection, and tokenization.
+The application supports training, loading and using models for document categorization, language detection, tokenization and named entity recognition.
 This framework leverages the Apache OpenNLP library to perform the various tasks.

 ## Features